notepadqq/notepadqq/README.md

 Debian package
 --------------
-To build a binary Debian package for your local use:
+To build a Debian package, see here: https://github.com/notepadqq/notepadqq-packaging

-    notepadqq$ dpkg-buildpackage -b -us -uc